QPod/lab-foundation/README.md

 Access `http://localhost:8888/` (or `http://ip-address:8888` if you use a server) in your browser and input the token you just copied to start the journey.

 ## Additional Information

+### FAQ
+For a list of FAQ or other information, please refer to the [wiki page](https://github.com/QPod/docker-images/wiki) of this repo.

 ### Hardware